brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 * No file data validation (file must parse properly into a template).

 ## Aesthetic Upgrades
-* Hide the output div before updating its inner HTML.
+* Hide the output element before updating its inner HTML.
-* Show the output div from javascript once it's been updated.
+* Show the output element from javascript once it's been updated.
-* Once again, typing out the code to access the main div has been repeated, let's refactor to make our lives easier.
+* Once again, typing out the code to access the main element has been repeated, let's refactor to make our lives easier.
-* Style the input group by addig them to their own div and adding custom styling.
+* Style the input group by addig them to their own div group and adding custom styling.
-* Center the output div and the input group div.
+* Center the output element and the input div group.

 # Advanced Ideas
 The advanced version of this project could probably use a lot of refactoring, but for now let's stick with advanced features we could add: